-A: HUD will permit applications and related documents to be submitted electronically, using Drop-Box or other secure electronic means of submittal, as determined by the lender, instead of hard copies.
+A: HUD will permit applications and related documents to be submitted electronically, using a secure cloud storage service, as determined by the lender, instead of hard copies.
 HUD will arrange for architectural plans and specifications to be sent to the processing construction analyst identified at the concept meeting to be reviewed remotely.